miridius/serverless-telegram/README.md

 If everything worked ok you should see the new Webhook URL in the output section at the end.
 You will need this URL in the next steps

-From now on whenever you want to deploy changes you can do so by running `sam deploy`.
+From now on whenever you want to deploy changes you can do so by running `sam build && sam deploy`.

 > [!TIP]
-> You can edit the new `samconfig.toml` in your project root and move the `region` and `profile` (if set) keys from the `[default.deploy.parameters]` section to `[default.global.parameters] so that they apply to other commands besides deploy (e.g. logs).
+> You can edit the new `samconfig.toml` in your project root and move the `region` and `profile` (if set) keys from the `[default.deploy.parameters]` section to `[default.global.parameters]` so that they apply to other commands besides deploy (e.g. logs).

 Test your endpoint by sending a JSON POST request to it containing `{"update_id":1,"message":{"chat":{"id":1},"text":"hi"}}` .
 For example using curl: